-This section describes how to view the details for a body-worn still image, referred to as a snapshot.
+This section describes how to view the details for a BodyVISION or BWX-100 still image, referred to as a snapshot.

 - 1. Follow steps 1 2 of the Searching for Snapshots Associated with a Video procedure. - 2.
 Select Snapshots Only from the Body Worn Mode drop-down list that is displayed. - 3.
 Click Search.
-All body-worn snapshot files that match your selection criteria are displayed on the Video Search Results page.
+All BodyVISION and/or BWX-100 snapshot files that match your selection criteria are displayed on the Video Search Results page.

-i NOTE: Restricted snapshots
+NOTE: Restricted snapshots